k4nfr3/Fusionsolar_display/README.md

 ## Step 4, clone fusionsolar python client
 git clone https://github.com/EnergieID/FusionSolar

 ## Step 4, install required python modules
+- pandas
+- PIL
+- requests
+- urllib3
+- socket

 ## Step 5 , enter API details
 change the details in file : pv_conf.ini
+Fill-in user and password

 ## Step 6, get station_code and device_code
-uncomment lines 222 and 226 and run the python script
+run manually the script :
+python PV.py
+It should test the screen and connect with the Northbound API.
+It will show you the devices you have access.

 ## Step 7, modify ini file with the correct IDs to be interrogated
+Add the missing information in the config file :
+- Add the Battery ID  (for example : battery=100000000001561112)
+- Add the Inverter ID (for example : inverter=10000000001551111)
+- Add the StationCode (for example : station="NE-12345678")

+## Step 8, test the script and see if you see the correct data on the screen
+python PV.py

-## Step 8, create PV service
+## Step 9, transform the script into a PV service
 cp /home/admin/FusionSolar_display/PV.service /usr/lib/systemd/system/PV.service
 chmod 644 /usr/lib/systemd/system/PV.service
 systemctl enable PV.service

-## Step 9, add crontab tasks if you want to restart the service daily
+## Step 9, add crontab tasks if you want to restart the service daily the service
 # m h  dom mon dow   command
 59 3 * * * /usr/sbin/service PV stop
 0 3 * * * /usr/sbin/service PV start